The steps required to register your business may vary depending on business structure and industry. Most businesses can expect to:

 Learn more about these steps below.

-Register for an Employer Identification Number (EIN)
+Obtain an Employer Identification Number from the IRS

 If you plan on having employees, be sure to register with the IRS to obtain an Employer Identification Number (EIN) — think of it as a social security number for your business that is used to pay business and payroll taxes, as well as meet other business needs such as applying for a bank account.
 Even if you don't plan on having employees, consider getting an EIN anyway — it's free and will likely come in handy in the future.